Create a week’s worth of lunches in under 30 minutes that are tasty and easy to make salads in jars.

 This week I took some time and did some meal prepping made some delicious salads in jars for the week.
 I find about 10:00 am to 11:00 am, I can get famished and the last thing I want to do is binge eat or have something that is not healthy.
 For more delicious recipes visit here.

-Meal Prepping Salads in Jars
+How to Meal Prep Salads in Jars

 It’s these time when it is easy to cheat or get off track.
 Having something ready made and healthy with a scoop of protein makes all the difference.
 I decide what I am going to prepare on Sunday or Monday and I add the ingredients to my shopping order.